-At the end of each stage the organisation provide technical support to participants bicycles if required.
+At the end of each stage the organisation partners provide technical support to participants bicycles if required.
 In all cases parts and accessories must be paid for by the rider.
-This service will be available on both official hotels of the race.
+This service will be available at the paddock of the race.

 11 – MASSAGES

 Will be available daily massage service.
 However, there will a limited number of massages possible every day.

 Booking for massages will always be subject to availability.

 The registration on ALGARVE BIKE CHALLENGE can include accommodation if the premium package is selected.
 Accommodation will be from 04th to 06th March 2022 at the Vila Galé Albacora, Vila Gale Tavira or Maria Nova 4 Star Hotels including breakfast and dinner on March 5th.
 Accommodation on shared rooms only.
 A double / twin room per team.
 It’s possible to add extra bed or to book extra rooms (subject to availability)

 13 – COMPULSORY DISQUALIFICATION